 Central England Co-operative Scholarship

-This scholarship has been designed to encourage and support current female students, in the study of a computing related degree, at Birmingham City University, within the Faculty of Computing, Engineering and the Built Environment.
+This scholarship has been designed to support current female students, in the study of a computing related degree, at Birmingham City University, within the Faculty of Computing, Engineering and the Built Environment.
+Not only will the bursary allow students to purchase digital devices, books, and support general living costs, it comes with mentorship and work placement opportunities to encourage and inspire undergraduate women throughout their academic journey.

 How to apply

-Who is eligible for the Central England Co-operative Ltd scholarship?
+Who is eligible for the Kainos Digital Bursary?

 You are eligible to apply for the scholarship if: